dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 ### Register dependencies with an extension method

-The `MauiApp.CreateBuilder` method creates a <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object that can be used to register dependencies.
+The <xref:Microsoft.Maui.Hosting.MauiApp.CreateBuilder%2A?displayProperty=nameWithType> method creates a <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object that can be used to register dependencies.
 If your app needs to register many dependencies, you can create extension methods to help provide an organized and maintainable registration workflow:

 ```csharp
 public static class MauiProgram